Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Greece implemented the EU's 5AMLD and 6AMLD anti-money laundering directives through national legislation, requiring all VASPs to register and maintain AML/CTF compliance.
 The Hellenic Financial Intelligence Unit (FIU) handles suspicious transaction reporting.

-In practice, Greece's regulatory approach has been more observer than enforcer in the crypto space: the HCMC issues periodic warnings about unregulated platforms but has not aggressively revoked licenses or pursued enforcement actions comparable to France's AMF or Estonia's RAB.
+In practice, Greece's regulatory approach has been more observer than enforcer in the crypto space: the HCMC issues periodic warnings about unregulated platforms but has not aggressively pursued enforcement actions comparable to France's AMF or Estonia's RAB.
+However, Greece is emerging as a MiCA licensing hub.

 The 2015 capital controls left lasting regulatory imprints.
 The Bank of Greece maintains heightened scrutiny on capital flows, and Greek residents transferring large sums to overseas crypto exchanges may trigger enhanced monitoring.
 For crypto card users, this is largely invisible because the card issuers handle the fiat-to-crypto and back-to-fiat flows within their own licensed infrastructure.

 All major EEA-licensed card issuers serve Greece through MiCA passporting.
-Gnosis Pay operates under a Lithuanian EMI license, Plutus under UK/EU authorizations, and exchange cards like Bybit and Crypto.com use third-party EEA-licensed issuers.
+Gnosis Pay uses Monavate Limited, an FCA-authorized EMI, Plutus under UK/EU authorizations, and the exchange-linked Crypto.com card runs on third-party EEA-licensed issuers.
 Bitpanda holds an Austrian license valid across the EEA.

 The AADE (Aneksartiti Archi Dimosion Esodon, Independent Authority for Public Revenue) handles all tax matters, including crypto.
-AADE has been increasingly assertive about crypto income reporting since the 2022 tax reform that introduced the 15% flat rate.
+AADE has grown more assertive about crypto income reporting, and from 2026 it receives crypto-asset data from exchanges automatically under Law 5301/2026.

 Use only EEA-licensed card issuers for full regulatory protection.
 Greece's post-crisis regulatory environment means additional scrutiny on large capital movements, but day-to-day crypto card spending is unaffected.